Parts of Hip Bone

 Intermediate area: It gives origin to the internaloblique muscle along its entire extent.

-- Outer sloping surface provides origin to gluteus maximus muscle.
+- Outer sloping surface supplies origin to gluteus maximus muscle.

-- Inner sloping surface provides origin to erector spinae muscle.
+- Inner sloping surface supplies origin to erector spinae muscle.

 The lower end of ilium creates the upper 2-fifth of acetabulum.